Corey Hébert: Career

-He testified before the United States Congress on April 28, 2010, on the safety of Federal Emergency Management Agency trailers in a hearing entitled "Public Sales of Hurricane Katrina/Rita FEMA Trailers: Are they Safe or Environmental Time Bombs?"
+He testified before the United States Congress on April 28, 2010, on the safety of Federal Emergency Management Agency trailers.

-Hebert was recently tapped by Louisiana Governor John Bel Edwards to serve as an Executive Committee appointee for the Louisiana Health Equity Task Force.
-This board was formed in response to the increasing mortality of African Americans due to COVID-19 and the health inequities that exist for minorities in the state.
+Dr. Hebert was asked by Louisiana Governor John Bel Edwards to serve as an Executive Committee appointee for the Louisiana Health Equity Task Force.
+This task force is attributed to stemming the tide of COVID 19 infections in the state of Louisiana at a time in which the minority fatality rate was over 70%.